 - Urban and Regional Planning

 - Public Health Policy and Management

 - Substance Abuse Education, Treatment and Prevention (Candidates must have either a research background in the field or demonstrated ability to learn the results and policy implications of current research.
 The candidates should be recruited and ranked together with candidates in other fields and must complete the supplementary field-specific page of the application for this topic area)

 To be eligible for a Hubert H. Humphrey Fellowship, applicants must:

 - Be citizen of and currently residing in Madagascar or in the Union of the Comoros;

-- Be a holder of a 4-year university degree or the equivalent of a U.S. bachelor’s degree in the field of specialization; Please note that a Certificate of success is not accepted.
+- Be a holder of a 4-year university degree or a master’s degree or the equivalent of a U.S. bachelor’s degree in the field of specialization; Please note that a 3-year degree (Licence) and Certificate of success are not accepted.
 Only an official degree will be considered.

 - Be individuals working in either the public or private sector with demonstrated leadership ability and a demonstrated commitment to public service;

 - Understand that the program is non-degree granting and be aware that they cannot transfer to degree status in any program and therefore will not be able to become degree candidates after arriving in the United States.